Scottish Championship ins and outs - January 2018

 Dunfermline Athletic

 In: Lee Robinson, goalkeeper (Queen of the South); James Craigen, midfielder (Falkirk).
-Loan: James Vincent, midfielder (Dundee); Tom Beadling, defender (Sunderland).
+Loan: James Vincent, midfielder (Dundee); Tom Beadling, defender (Sunderland); Daniel Armstrong, midfielder (Wolverhampton Wanderers).

-Out: None.
-Loan: Paul Allan, defender (Hill of Beath Hawthorn); Brandon Luke, midfielder (Cowdenbeath).
+Out: David Hopkirk, forward (Derry City).
+Loan: Callum Smith, forward (Alloa Athletic); Brandon Luke, midfielder (Cowdenbeath); Paul Allan, defender (Hill of Beath Hawthorn).

 Falkirk

-In: Louis Longridge, forward (Hamilton Academical); Sean Welsh, midfielder (Partick Thistle).
+In: Tommy Robson, defender (Sunderland); Louis Longridge, forward (Hamilton Academical); Sean Welsh, midfielder (unattached).
 Loan: Alex Jakubiak, forward (Watford); Conor Hazard, goalkeeper (Celtic); Andrew Nelson, forward (Sunderland); Ryan Blair, midfielder (Swansea City).

-Out: Jimmy Nicholl, assistant manager (Rangers); Tony Gallacher, defender (Liverpool, undisclosed); Mark Kerr, midfielder (Ayr United); Nathan Austin, forward (Inverness Caledonian Thistle); Luca Gasparotto, defender (Greenock Morton); Lee Miller, forward (Livingston); James Craigen, midfielder (Dunfermline Athletic); Conrad Balatoni, defender; Liam Henderson, defender.
+Out: Jimmy Nicholl, assistant manager (Rangers); Tony Gallacher, defender (Liverpool, undisclosed); Connor McBride, forward (Celtic); Myles Hippolyte, forward (St Mirren); Nathan Austin, forward (Inverness Caledonian Thistle); Luca Gasparotto, defender (Greenock Morton); Lee Miller, forward (Livingston); James Craigen, midfielder (Dunfermline Athletic); Mark Kerr, midfielder (Ayr United); Conrad Balatoni, defender; Liam Henderson, defender.
 Loan: Cameron Blues, midfielder (Edinburgh City)

 Greenock Morton